-3.5.1 All employees of the Durham Catholic District School Board will be provided information and instruction regarding workplace violence.
-This

-- 3.5.1.1 know how to summon immediate assistance; - 3.5.1.2 know how to report incidents of workplace violence to the employer or supervisor; - 3.5.1.3 know how the Board will investigate and deal with incidents, threats or complaints; - 3.5.1.4 know, understand and be able to carry out the measures and procedures that are in place to protect them from workplace violence; and - 3.5.1.5 are able to carry out any other procedures that are part of the program. - 3.5.2 All employees will be made aware of the Workplace Violence Prevention Administrative Procedures.
+- 3.5.1 All employees of the Durham Catholic District School Board will be provided information and instruction regarding workplace violence.
+This will cover the basics of workplace violence and strategies to deal with the issues.
+It will include, but is not limited to ensuring employees: - 3.5.1.1 know how to summon immediate assistance; - 3.5.1.2 know how to report incidents of workplace violence to the employer or supervisor; - 3.5.1.3 know how the Board will investigate and deal with incidents, threats or complaints; - 3.5.1.4 know, understand and be able to carry out the measures and procedures that are in place to protect them from workplace violence; and - 3.5.1.5 are able to carry out any other procedures that are part of the program. - 3.5.2 All employees will be made aware of the Workplace Violence Prevention Administrative Procedures.
 Principals and Supervisors will be supported with resource material suitable for staff meetings.
 Every fall of each school year, Principals, Supervisors and Superintendents will review with staff the Workplace Violence Policy and Administrative Procedures.
-Principals shall advise parents/guardians of the Policy and Administrative Procedures within a school newsletter in the fall. - 3.5.3 Information and instruction will be repeated: - 3.5.3.1 when there are significant, non-housekeeping changes to the risks encountered: - 3.5.3.2 when there are significant, non-housekeeping changes to the workplace violence policy or program; - 3.5.3.3 when circumstances indicate additional instruction or training is needed: - 3.5.3.4 when procedures are not being followed or workers do not know about them. - 3.5.4 Training Records - 3.5.4.1 The provision of workplace violence information and instruction will be tracked by the Human Resources and Administrative Services Department. - 3.5.4.2 As part of the annual program audit and review described in the section, "Program Audit and Review", workplace violence information and instruction needs and other related workplace policy training needs will be continually assessed and up-dated.
+Principals shall advise parents/guardians of the Policy and Administrative Procedures within a school newsletter in the fall. - 3.5.3 Information and instruction will be repeated: - 3.5.3.1 when there are significant, non-housekeeping changes to the risks encountered:

+- 3.5.3.2 when there are significant, non-housekeeping changes to the workplace violence policy or program; - 3.5.3.3 when circumstances indicate additional instruction or training is needed; - 3.5.3.4 when procedures are not being followed or workers do not know about them.

+3.5.4 Training Records

+- 3.5.4.1 The provision of workplace violence information and instruction will be tracked by the Human Resources and Administrative Services Department. - 3.5.4.2 As part of the annual program audit and review described in the section, "Program Audit and Review", workplace violence information and instruction needs and other related workplace policy training needs will be continually assessed and updated.